 (P.S.
 I do not personally believe in the word “dieting.”
 A diet is just what you’re eating – but putting yourself ON a diet is silly to me.
 It’s limiting mentally and I just don’t think that short-term solutions are effective for really changing your life…Also, since I’m a personal trainer, I can’t recommend any of these diets legally – I can kind of just give you the info and let you do what you will with it.
 So take it all with a grain of salt.)

 Y’all, Mediterranean food is delicious.
-I love it.
+I love Mediterranean recipes.

-And as it turns out, the diet itself pretty simple.
+And as it turns out, the diet itself is pretty simple.

-The Mediterranean diet is a heart-healthy diet inspired by the cooking styles of the countries bordering the Mediterranean sea.
+The Mediterranean diet is a heart-healthy eating style inspired by the cooking styles of the countries bordering the Mediterranean Sea.